-12. Training
+12.TRAINING

 - 12.1 Assuring the quality and experience of peer reviewers commissioned by EQ-Arts is a major priority.
-Consequently, EQ-Arts offers training courses that are specifically designed to enable participants to adapt a range of skills to form a competence to work as an international peer-review expert in the field of external QA (in line with the ESG 2015 guidelines) and to be familiar with current policy developments in higher education quality assurance. - 12.2 This training also aims to ensure an adequate level of consistent knowledge across the EQ-Arts community of peer reviewers in terms of EQ-Arts own processes and its standards for quality assurance and enhancement.
+Consequently, EQ-Arts offers training courses that are specifically designed to enable participants to adapt a range of skills to form a competence to work as an international peer-review expert in the field of external QA (in line with the ESG 2015 guidelines) and to be familiar with current policy developments in higher education quality assurance.
+In the light of the impact of the COVID-19 Global Pandemic, EQ-Arts decided to maintain the delivery of the training of peers through developing an online version of the training course, which it has successfully carried out.
+It is the intention of EQ-Arts to continue to deliver both forms of training dependent on the prevailing conditions. - 12.2 This training also aims to ensure an adequate level of consistent knowledge across the EQ-Arts community of peer reviewers in terms of EQ-Arts own processes and its standards for quality assurance and enhancement.
 The peer review training will also help to build the collective expertise and coherence of the CPAD international community of practice.
-Specifically, the training is designed to: - familiarise participants with the ESG 2015 for Quality Assurance in the EHEA; - engage participants in processes of evidence analysis and in the development of strategic approaches to the evaluation of internal QA processes; - involve participants in a close simulation of an external international peer-review QA process; - adapt the communication and teamwork skills of participants to the specific context of international external QA review processes; - involve participants in simulated processes of the formulation and framing of recommendations and commendations; - familiarise participants with the procedures and processes adopted by EQ-Arts. - 12.3 All peer reviewers who successfully complete an EQ-Arts training course will receive a certificate confirming their attainment of the standards set out.
-In exceptional cases where a potential reviewer's professional experience is deemed equivalent to the outcomes of such training then they may be given full or partial exemption from the training.
+Specifically, the training is designed to: - familiarise participants with the ESG 2015 for Quality Assurance in the EHEA; - engage participants in processes of evidence analysis and in the development of strategic approaches to the evaluation of internal QA processes; - involve participants in a close simulation of an external international peer-review QA process; - adapt the communication and teamwork skills of participants to the specific context of international external QA review processes; - involve participants in simulated processes of the formulation and framing of conditions, recommendations and commendations; - familiarise participants with the procedures and processes adopted by EQ-Arts. - All peer reviewers who successfully complete an EQ-Arts training course will receive a certificate of attendance confirming that they have met all the requirements of the programme.